How to Increase Melanin in Hair?

 Melanin is a pigment found in our body that determines color.
 This article lists down ways in which you can increase melanin levels in your hair thereby preventing greying.

-Delaying the onset of hair greying are universal goals today.
-Although hair greying is a natural phenomenon, premature greying is today taking the world by storm.
-The answer to managing this lies in managing the melanin – the natural pigment present in your hair.
+Delaying the onset of hair graying is a universal goal today.
+Although hair graying is a natural phenomenon, premature graying is taking the world by storm.
+The answer to managing hair graying lies in managing the melanin – the natural pigment present in your hair.
 The question that follows is how to increase melanin in hair?
-Read on to know more.

 Most of us are concerned about how our hair looks.
 Hair adds up as a bonus point to our personality.
 It makes us look beautiful.
 As we age your hair starts graying.
-Graying hair makes your appearance older.
-People complain of graying hair even at younger ages.
-This is probably due to the pollution and products that our hair has been affected by.
+Graying hair impacts your appearance.
+People complain of graying of hair even amongst young people.
+This is probably due to pollution and products that we apply.

-Most of us choose to color our hair when our hair turns gray.
-It is well known to all of us that hair color constitutes harmful chemicals.
-These chemicals do not only deteriorate the quality of our hair, it eventually makes our hair brittle and weak which falls out.
+Many choose to color their hair when they turn gray.
+It is well known that hair color constitutes harmful chemicals.
+These chemicals do not only deteriorate the quality of our hair, they eventually make your hair brittle and weak thereby resulting in hair loss and hair thinning.
 It is wiser to opt for a natural alternative.
-One of the methods to restore our hair color is through melanin production.
+One of the methods to restore our hair color is by increasing melanin production.

 Melanin is a naturally occurring pigment and determines the hair colour.
-When melanin production slows, hair greying begins, often leading to hair whitening.
-Having grey hair as we age is normal, however premature greying might not be that normal in most cases.
-Premature greying can be occurring due to a variety of reasons.
+When melanin production slows, hair graying begins, often leading to hair whitening.
+Having grey hair as we age is normal, however, premature greying might not be that normal in most cases.
+Premature graying can be occurring due to a variety of reasons.

-Thus, boosting melanin production can help in dealing with premature greying as well as greying in general.
-Here, we will discuss how to increase melanin in hair through practices and food intake that maintain a healthy melanin balance in the hair.
+Thus, boosting melanin production can help in dealing with premature graying as well as graying in general.
+Here, we will discuss how to increase melanin for hair through practices and food intake that maintain a healthy melanin balance in the hair.